-

 The parish lies within the Green Belt and the majority of the parish is still used for agriculture.

-Our aim is to increase our links with the local community and keep parishioners informed about the work of the Parish Council.
-If you cannot find the information you are looking for please contact the Clerk Clare Kennedy on 01342 604 338 or email tandridgepc@hotmail.co.uk
+Our aim as a Parish Council is to increase our links with the local community and keep parishioners informed about the work of the Parish Council.
+If you cannot find the information you are looking for please contact the Clerk Clare Crouch on 01342 604 338 or email tandridgepc@hotmail.co.uk

 The Parish Council generally meets on the first Tuesday of each month, with the exception of August when there is no Parish Council meeting.
 For other meetings or changes to scheduled meetings please see the Calendar.